JaredTan/Woven/README.md

 ### Activity Planner

-The pair using the app would likely plan activities or dates together, so having a feature that implements the Google Maps API for locations and/or Google Maps Calendar would provide a useful logistical service for Woven users.
+The shared activities could integrate Google Maps API for locations and/or Google Maps Calendar to provide a useful logistical service for Woven users.

-### iOS App Store

-We plan to deploy Woven to the App store as a full-fledged iOS mobile application.
-To market and publicize the product, Woven will be displayed on high traffic sites such as Reddit and Product Hunt.

 ### Android / Web

-Once optimized for iOS, this app can be cloned into a React Native Android application and web application to become accessible to more users.
+This app can be cloned into a React Native Android application and web application to become accessible to more users.